-Supply Chain Management for Commodity Security: Course Evaluation 6.
+Supply Chain Management for Commodity Security: Course Evaluation Only by qualified bidders By the programme manager By the procurement unit ✓ By qualified experts on the commodity involved (could include programme manager) By accountants 7.
 One of the four basic bidder qualifications is adequate experience and technical capacity.
-Is this true or false?
-True Regardless if it is true or false, can you give an example of one of the bidder qualifications?
-Licensing and registration requirements and financial capability 7.
+Is this true or false?True Regardless if it is true or false, can you give an example of one of the bidder qualifications?
+Licensing and registration requirements and financial capability 8.
 Which of the following are key sources of information and guidance during the bidding process?
 (Put a tick mark in front of your answers.)
-Meetings with agents or firms who probably wish to bid ✓ The Contraceptive Procurement Manual ✓ Experienced colleagues ✓ Public Procurement Rules 2004 8.
+Meetings with agents or firms who probably wish to bid ✓ The Contraceptive Procurement Manual ✓ Experienced colleagues ✓ Public Procurement Rules 2004 9.
 The General Condition of Contract has standard clauses to insert on which of these topics?
-(Put a tick mark in front of your answers.) ✓ Warranty ✓ Delivery Names of Contract Committee Members ✓ Termination ✓ Payments Internet sites with insider info for bidders

-9. Which of the following three principles is the most important in the procurement process: Neutrality, Confidentiality, or Consistency?
+(Put a tick mark in front of your answers.) ✓ Warranty ✓ Delivery ✓ Termination Names of Contract Committee Members ✓ Payments Internet sites with insider info for bidders 10.
+Which of the following three principles is the most important in the procurement process: Neutrality, Confidentiality, or Consistency?
 Be ready to defend your answer: This is a trick question.
 These principles and all the other principles are essential.
 None is more important than the other.

-The challenge question is optional and only for the students who feel they have a good basic understanding of the content.

-Challenge Question: Is it more important for a bid to be filled out completely with all the required administrative forms and info or to be technically correct?
+These challenge questions are optional and only for the students who feel they have a good basic understanding of the content.
+Challenge Question A: What are three non-technical reasons for which a bid might be rejected?
+1) Lacks list of goods and delivery dates, 2) Lacks contract agreement form, 3) Does not specify price.
+And there are various others.
+Challenge Question B: Is it more important for a bid to be filled out completely with all the required administrative forms and info or to be technically correct?
 Defend your answer.
 Trick question!
 They are both requirements.
 One is not enough.
 A bid with only one cannot even be considered.

-Display Slide 33 As we discussed earlier, special conditions provide modifying clauses for the contract specific to the procurement action; the procurement unit uses this section to supplement and/or modify like-numbered standard clauses in the General Conditions of Contract.
+Display Slide 36 As we discussed earlier, special conditions provide modifying clauses for the contract specific to the procurement action; the procurement unit uses this section to supplement and/or modify like-numbered standard clauses in the General Conditions of Contract.